shigeyf/ai-digitalmedia/README.md

   * If a deployment target resource group already contains an App Service Plan (Dedicated Plan), Azure Functions app will be contained in that App Service Plan (Dedicated Plan)

   * Settings
-    - Function App Name: specify any name
+    - **Function App Name**: specify any name
-    - Function Key: Use as is
+    - **Function Key**: Use as is
-    - Source Code Repository URL: Use your github repo
+    - **Source Code Repository URL**: Use your github repo
-    - Source Code Branch: Use your branch in your github repo
+    - **Source Code Branch**: Use your branch in your github repo
-    - Media Services Account Azure Active Directory Tenant Domain: specify your own Azure AD domain for AMS account access
+    - **Media Services Account Azure Active Directory Tenant Domain**: specify your own Azure AD domain for AMS account access
-    - Media Services Account Rest Api Endpoint: specify your own AMS Api Endpoint (see Step 3)
+    - **Media Services Account Rest Api Endpoint**: specify your own AMS Api Endpoint (see Step 3)
-    - Media Services Account Service Principal Client Id: specify your own SPN for AMS access (see Step 3)
+    - **Media Services Account Service Principal Client Id**: specify your own SPN for AMS access (see Step 3)
-    - Media Services Account Service Principal Client Secret: specify your own SPN for AMS access (see Step 3)
+    - **Media Services Account Service Principal Client Secret**: specify your own SPN for AMS access (see Step 3)
-    - Media Services Storage Account Name: specify your AMS storage account created at Step 2
+    - **Media Services Storage Account Name**: specify your AMS storage account created at Step 2
-    - Cosmosdb Account Name: specify your COSMOS DB account name created at Step 6
+    - **Cosmosdb Account Name**: specify your COSMOS DB account name created at Step 6
-    - Cosmosdb Account Master Key: specify your COSMOS DB Read-write Primary (or Secondary) Key created at Step 6
+    - **Cosmosdb Account Master Key**: specify your COSMOS DB Read-write Primary (or Secondary) Key created at Step 6
-    - Search Service Name: specify your Azure Search account name created at Step 5
+    - **Search Service Name**: specify your Azure Search account name created at Step 5
-    - Search Service Admin Key: specify your Azure Search primary (or secondary) account key created at Step 5
+    - **Search Service Admin Key**: specify your Azure Search primary (or secondary) account key created at Step 5

 ### 8. Create blob container